Shweta2024/mongoose/README.md

-schema -> structure of the data model -> individual schema object query-> query that we make

-steaps :-
+Steps :-
 1. connect to database
 2. create schema in a different js file
 3. create a model & export it

 - create a new file for the schema

+schema -> structure of the data

+model -> individual schema object

+query-> query that we make

 ERRORS:-